Chris Walker (motorcyclist): British Superbike Championship 2017

 According to an article by Oli Rushby on Motorcycle News.com, Walker sustained injuries during the "eight round of the 2017 MCE British Superbike Championship at Cadwell Park after a nasty crash in Friday’s Sidecar session."
 Rushby went on to report that "[t]he multiple BSB runner-up crashed his Kawasaki-powered Santander Salt outfit at Mansfield and was taken to hospital with suspected back injuries", before being "confirmed he sustained a break to his T4 vertebrae... as well as a broken nose."

 2019

-Walker is planning on participating in the Hyundai Construction British Sidecar Championship with TAG Racing with the support of team-mate Tom Christie.
+Walker participated in the Hyundai Construction British Sidecar Championship with TAG Racing with the support of team-mate Tom Christie.

 Personal life

 Walker's father John was the proprietor of John Walker Superbikes, a retail motorcycle dealership in Langley Mill, Nottingham, which also owned Fox's Kawasaki in Mapperley, Nottingham, and Wraggs Motorcycles in Mansfield.